Elections in Greenland

-Due to the number of seats in Greenland's parliament it takes a minimum of sixteen years to form a majority government.
+Due to the number of seats in Greenland's parliament it takes a minimum of sixteen seats to form a majority government.
 Also, terms can be cut short if a government finds a majority against it or if the sitting prime minister decides to call one, and this is fairly normal.
 For example, an election came unexpectedly in April 2021, as the administration that had been running since 2014 by Kim Kielsen of the Siumut Party, due to the withdrawal of one of its coalition partners, Demokraait.

 One of the major debates in Greenland politics is whether to unionise or be independent.
 This debate divides parties and politicians between two poles.
 Greenland is currently one of two autonomous territories of the Kingdom of Denmark.
 This means that Greenland is a part of Denmark's international territory that has a degree of autonomy and self-governance under a national government.
 Some politicians in Greenland want to become fully independent from Denmark and stand under the independence side of Greenland's politics.
 On the other hand, some politicians want to keep a strong union with Denmark and remain an autonomous territory.

 Latest elections

 General elections

+In the election held on Tuesday, 11 March 2025 the centre-right opposition Demokraatit achieved the largest share of the vote ahead of Naleraq (Point of Orientation independence party) and the two governing parties, the left-wing Inuit Ataqatigiit (Community of the People) and Siumut.